Pyrdacor/Ambermoon-Advanced/dungeons.md

 crushed and in ruins (it looks like the ancient ruins) so you see the sky.
 There are many undeads in the castle.
 And many walls that can be removed by touching them.
 You finally reach the upper level.
 There awaits a strong undead banshee.
 It drops a powerful amulet and again a Ring of Sobek.
+After the boss fight you will reveal a new level.

 Someone in the inn also says that there are many treasures buried in the sands of the cave.
 You can use the shovel at several places and access chests.
 Mostly junk or gold but some